Courses that fulfill

 *HIST 356 THE CIVIL RIGHTS MOVEMENT (4 credits)

 Surveys the history of the modern Civil Rights Movement.
 Focusing on the campaigns and struggles in the mid 1950s and 1960s when blacks and their white allies directly confronted Jim Crow segregation in an effort to gain full citizenship rights and economics opportunity.
 Focuses on mass movements, with some attention to other freedom struggles, particularly before the emergence of mass activism.
-Prerequisite: An Earlham Seminar, an Interpretive Practices course or consent of the instructor.
+Prerequisite: An Earlham Seminar or consent of the instructor.
 Also listed as AAAS 356.
 (WI, D-D) (AY)

 *HIST 357 READINGS IN AFRICAN AMERICAN WOMEN'S HISTORY (4 credits)